The College facilities

 The two main administrative offices are on the ground floor of The Registry.

-As a student, your first port of call with any queries whether academic or personal will be the Student Support Office.
-Our Admissions Office is also located on the ground floor.
+As a student, your first port of call with any queries whether academic or personal will be the Central Office.
+The office is also located on the ground floor.

 Bedford Square Gardens